Federal ProgramsTitle I, Title II, LAP, ELL

 The purpose of Title II, Part A is to increase the academic achievement of all students by helping schools improve teacher and principal quality and ensure that all teachers are highly qualified.
 Title II, A funds are used to address the challenges of teacher and principal quality.
 This includes teacher preparation and qualifications of new teachers, recruitment and hiring, induction, professional development and retention.
 In addition, Title II, A funds are used to improve the skills and knowledge of principals for effective school leadership.

 Eligible students are those achieving below grade level on the state’s assessment, and 11th- and 12th-grade students at risk of not graduating.
-Achievement on district assessment of basic skills may also be considered.
+Multiple measures of student performance are used to determine student eligibility.

 English Language Learners (ELL)

 Lake Stevens School District offers a program for students where English is a second language.
 The primary purpose of the ELL program is to provide students with an educational environment that gives them the best opportunity for success.

 The district’s K-12 ELL program is designed to develop competency in English as rapidly as possible in order to provide a language base for the regular curriculum.
 The program focuses on developing oral proficiency with the integration of reading and writing as the student progresses through the various stages involved in learning a new language.

 As part of our registration process for new students, parents must respond to questions regarding the student’s first language.
 If the first language is anything other than English, the student is referred to the ELL program staff for testing.
 Access to the ELL program is determined by a student’s score on the English Language Proficiency Assessment for the 21st Century (ELPA21) Screener, upon entry into school.

 Students who score as Emergent or Progressing in their English development qualify for ELL services.
 English learners are taught by teachers trained in ELL methodology who provide specialized instruction.
 In accordance with state law, students exit from ELL when they score as Proficient on the ELPA21 annual assessment given each spring.